 Rusalka’s Song to the Moon is one of the most recognizable melodies in opera.
 What are some of the other highlights of the score that audiences should be listening for?

 The poetry of the orchestral colors tells the story in a very powerful way.
 For example, in the Song to the Moon there is a recurring figure from the violins and the harp, which comes back a lot throughout the opera, expressing the image of the moon and the wind, as well as the longing, unsettled quality of Rusalka’s mood.
 Each time this figure comes back, it has a different color and a different meaning within the dramatic curve of the piece.
 Dvořák’s use of the leitmotif is unique.
 And there are moments of such beauty and such generosity, like the music sung by the prince ...
 I love every single bar of this opera!

-Renée Fleming is the most acclaimed interpreter of the title role today.
+Renée Fleming is one of the most acclaimed interpreters of the title role.
 What makes it such a good fit for her?

 Anything sung by Renée Fleming becomes the most gorgeous music.
 The creamy tone of her voice and her peerless control of the musical line bring out the exquisite lyrical writing of Dvořák’s music, and the various shadings she is able to create with her voice express the character’s complexity perfectly.
 You are right—there is just something special about Renée and Rusalka.